Part 1: Purpose

 There is no income level requirement for treatment at the Dental Hygiene Clinic.

-Subpart A: Procedures
+Subpart A: Admissions

 - Admission history form must be completed by patients including: